-There are still a few things that you could plant in your garden in November if you live in zones 5 or 6!
+There are still a few things that you could plant in your garden in November if you live in zones 5-10!
 This November planting guide will go through the crops that you can plant this month in your garden!

 This article contains some affiliate links.
 Clicking on these links does not cost you anything and allows Stoney Acres to make a little commission through the Amazon Affiliate Program!

 Remember, you will be planting the crops on this list for a spring harvest!
-I love getting these crops started in the late fall because then it gives my garden a huge head start in the spring!
+I love getting these crops started in the late fall because then it gives my garden a huge head start in the spring next year!